The Political Action Committee of the MEA is chaired by Tom Lynch and Shane Rozamus.

 Think Education: The MEA asks for all members to contribute $5 each year to build the PAC fund.
 For every $5 donated, the members name goes into a box used for multiple raffles throughout the year.

 We did it!!!
 The Voucher Bill was defeated!
 Although it was attached to the Death Benefit Bill (to see if we would give it up to keep the death benefit), we pushed forward and defeated SB 193.
-The Death Benefit Bill (HB 1314), however, was attached elsewhere and it still moving through the Legislature.
+The Death Benefit Bill (HB 1314), however, was attached elsewhere and has made it through the Legislature.
 Stay on top of this!
-With another school shooting this week, that threat is ever present and the bill is a necessity for the families of educators in NH.
+With another school shooting last week, that threat is ever present and the bill is a necessity for the families of educators in NH.

 Alliance to Reclaim Our Schools (AROS) News: